top of page

 About the author:

 Nina believes that problems can be solved for people of all backgrounds and walks of life.
-With 10 years of work in the tech sector under her belt, Nina has focused on user experience design, digital strategy, and business development.
+With 10+ years of work in the tech sector under her belt, Nina has focused on user experience design, digital strategy, and business development.
 Nina wants to see more women and people of color in leadership positions around the country.
 She hopes to build a foundation for a stronger and more diverse tech community.
-She recently joined forces with Jobber Group and Breaking the Bias to help companies and leadership build spaces where everyone can feel seen, valued and heard.

 bottom of page